chevere/docs/reference/Chevere/Interfaces/ClassMap/ClassMapInterface.md

 ## Description

-Describes a component in charge of mapping classes to strings.
+Describes the component in charge of mapping classes to strings.

 ## Methods